gumyr/cq_warehouse/README.md

 ## fastener sub-package
 Many mechanical designs will contain threaded fasteners of some kind, either in a threaded hole or threaded screws or bolts holding two or more parts together.
 The fastener sub-package provides a set of classes with which raw threads can be created such that they can be integrated into other parts as well as a set of classes that create many different types of nuts, screws or bolts - as follows:
 ![fastener_disc](doc/fastener_disc.png)

+The holes for the screws in this figure were created with an extension of the Workplane class, `clearanceHole`, the nuts, `tapHole` and the central hole, `threadedHole`.
+The washers were automatically placed and all components were add to an Assembly in their correct position and orientations - see [Clearance, Tap and Threaded Holes](#clearance-tap-and-threaded-holes) for details..

 Here is a list of the classes (and fastener types) provided:
 - [Nut](#nut) - the base nut class
   - `DomedCapNut`: din1587